 The Rx: The recommended daily amount of calcium is 1,000 mg for adults up to age 50.
 That increases to 1,200 mg for adult women from age 51 to 70, and both sexes after age 71.
 The upper daily limit for adults 50 and younger is 2,500 mg; for adults over 51, it's 2,000 mg.

 "If you're taking supplements, you should divide your daily dose into two, because this will help with absorption," says Gorin.
 "If you're taking calcium carbonate, this is better absorbed when you take it with food.
 Calcium citrate, on the other hand, can be taken with or without food."

 "Most women shy away from zinc-rich foods.
 This is a problem, because zinc plays a role in mood, bone health, immunity, and more," says Moretti.

-The Remedy Rx: Adult women are advised to get 8 mg a day.
+The Rx: Adult women are advised to get 8 mg a day.
 The NIH says the upper tolerable limit is 40 mg daily, although that doesn't apply to people who are taking zinc under a doctor's care.
 "Zinc is much better absorbed from animal sources," says Moretti.
 "Be careful when supplementing zinc: a little goes a long way.
 Large doses over time can deplete copper if you aren't taking it correctly."

 "Getting enough fiber is important for everyone," says Amanda Kostro Miller, RD, LDN, a registered dietitian and advisor to Smart Healthy Living.
 "Fiber helps to keep things moving, can help you lower cholesterol, and may also help you control your blood sugar if you have diabetes."
 A fiber-rich diet may also lower your risk of colon cancer.